 We engage communities in and through our research through at local, national and global levels, and we are partners with local and national stakeholders, including the Department of Health & Human Services, Department of Police, Fire & Emergency Services, Australian Housing & Urban Research Institute, Salvation Army, White Ribbon.

-Many of us are members of the cross-University Institute for the Study of Social Change located in our College of Arts and Law, and the School also hosts the Housing and Community Research Unit (HACRU) and the Tasmanian Institute of Law Enforcement Studies (TILES).
+Many of us are members of the cross-University Institute for the Study of Social Change located in our College of Arts, Law and Education, and the School also hosts the Housing and Community Research Unit (HACRU) and the Tasmanian Institute of Law Enforcement Studies (TILES).

 We welcome qualified applicants to undertake a research degree with us in any of our areas of research strengths and interests.